Monday, July 8, 2024

 The S92 chopper

 My family's connections also seem to start with my Dad.
 As a youngster, he was interested in planes and worked to get his private pilot's license at the age of 16.
 He was able to pay for the lessons by doing odd jobs around the small local airport.
 One of which involved painting the airport name identifier on the roof of the hanger at that local airport.
 After high school, he was accepted into the ROTC program at Parks Air College in St Louis.
 But after one year he decided that that was not for him and transferred to a teacher' college.
 He was away from aviation for some time and his license expired.
 Later, in the 1960's sometime, he tested once again and was able to fly once more.
 He would periodically take us up for rides, which I enjoyed very much.
 He thought that I would one day fly at 16 also ,but I just liked the rides.
 Unfortunately, the hobby became quite expensive for a family man and he had to stop flying.
+My Mom, on the other hand, was afraid of flying.
+She held her breath each time we went up with Dad.
+But she finally took her first and only flight when she came to help out after our second child was born.
+We lived too far away to drive but she survived.
 Dad had three brothers who all had their private pilot's licenses.
 Joe was hobbyist like Dad, Jim went to college for an Aeronautical Science degree and worked for Grumman for a time.
 The third one made a career of aviation as well.
 After his US Air Force enlistment, Gene became an aeronautical engineer and worked for the US Army in St Louis.
 He was also an aerobatics pilot.
 He and his first wife Kit, also an aerobatics pilot, loved flying and owning their own planes.
 Sadly, Kit passed away when the small plane that she was flying crashed.
 Dad's nephew, Kevin, is a career US Air Force Officer working as a Flight Surgeon.
 Another nephew, Rich, has made a career as a corporate pilot.
 Rich's dad was also a corporate pilot.
 Rich's sister, Carolyn, even made a skydive jump or two.

 Dad's first pilot license